 • They lift the cuticle of the hair and leave the cortex vulnerable.

-• They can cause scalp irritation, which can lead to hair loss.
+• They can cause scalp irritation or skin irritation, which can lead to hair loss.

 • They can cause follicle stress, which can lead to weak hair growth.

 Although many products are now labeled “sulfate-free,” many of them rely on chemical compounds that are only an atom or two away from a true sulfate.
 Check your labels for these common forms of sulfates and their close cousins, “sul-fakes”